mariocki/KDF9/README.md

 Choose a distribution of your choice and follow the instructions for Linux given above.

 I also *highly* recommend you install Microsoft's new [Windows Terminal](https://github.com/microsoft/terminal).
+## Building from source
+Building from source should be the same on any modern Linux or MacOS installation.

+Simply `cd` to the root folder and type `make install` as root.
+Once completed execute the `kdf9_setup` command to create a runtime named `.kdf9/` in your `$HOME` directory but this can by changed by specifyinga location in the `$KDF9RUNTIME` environment variable.

+*let me know if I have missed aything*
 ### ToDo
 - [x] Improve the Makefile to install the executables and shell scripts into `/usr/local/bin` and data files to `/usr/local/lib/KDF9`.
 This may require code changes to the ADA though :(
 - [ ] Create a Docker container?